thebearingedge/mini-core/README.md

 core.get('foo') instanceof Foo; // true
 ```

-## Dependency Annotations
+#### Dependency Annotations

-At present, Mini Core does not automatically parse arguments lists to determine dependencies.
+At present, Mini Core does not automatically parse arguments lists to create dependency annotations.
 Instead, an array of string identifiers must be supplied by the consumer.
 So far we've seen this done with `options`.
 It is recommended that the dependency list be maintained in the source file of the dependent itself.
 An annotation can be added directly to the dependent function before registration.

 Example:
 ```javascript